APPLICATIONS | 2019-2020

-Please check back for updated applications and deadlines for the Mormon studies fellowship.
+Please check back for updated applications and deadlines for the Graduate Research and Mormon studies fellowships.

 ANNIE CLARK TANNER FELLOWSHIP IN THE HUMANITIES | SPRING 2020

 DEADLINE: FEB 10, 2019

-The Tanner Humanities Center and the Environmental Humanities Program of the University of Utah announce a competition for the Annie Clark Tanner Teaching Fellowship.
+The Tanner Humanities Center and the Environmental Humanities Program of the University of Utah request applications for the Annie Clark Tanner Teaching Fellowship.
 This fellowship seeks an environmental writer to offer classes in Utah’s Environmental Humanities Graduate Program.

-The fellowship will consist of a Spring 2018 semester-long residency, with possibilities to extend to include a second semester.
+The fellowship will consist of a Spring 2020 semester-long residency, with the plan to reappoint the fellow for a second semester in Spring 2021.
 The successful applicant will:

-- Teach two classes: an Environmental Humanities Writing Seminar and a creative non-fiction writing course
+- Teach one course: an Environmental Humanities Writing Seminar

 - Mentor students to cultivate their writing and analytical abilities